nais/doc/docs/workloads/how-to/debugging.md

         - The application doesn't respond to any configured [health checks](../explanations/good-practices.md#implements-readiness-and-liveness-endpoints)
         - The application only has a [single pod or replica](../application/reference/application-spec.md#replicas), and that pod is not running
         - The application is configured incorrectly (e.g. has missing required dependencies, has the wrong image, etc.)
-        - The application attempts to write files to the filesystem, which is mostly [read-only by default](security-context.md#disable-read-only-file-system)

 ### My application gets an HTTP 504 Gateway Timeout error when attempting to communicate with another application, why?